ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/csp/google.md

 ## Connect to your instance

-Once running, the IP addresse will be displayed, and you are able to connect to the instance.
+Once running, the IP address will be displayed, and you are able to connect to the instance.

 Select `Open in browser window` to open an SSH shell directly.